zenfmammad/8-Week-SQL-Challenge/Case Study #6 - Clique Bate/Enterprise Relationship Diagram.md

 ## 1. Enterprise Relationship Diagram

-Using the following DDL schema details, I created an ERD for all the Clique Bait datasets in dbdiagram.oi
+I used the provided DDL schema to design an Entity-Relationship Diagram (ERD) for all Clique Bait datasets using dbdiagram.io.

 ```sql
 CREATE TABLE clique_bait.event_identifier (